Back to Blog

 • WebPageTest

 Record your scores.
-You'll measure again after each change.
+You'll measure again after each change to know what actually helped.

 Step 1: Upgrade Your Hosting